alexisgmz12/alexisgmz12/README.md

 <br>I studied Mechanic Engineering and English Language Teaching but my true passion has always been programming.
 I have spent 3 years learning to coding and I have participated in various Android and Web projects, mainly Front End.
 Now I have special interest in learning Back End skills to become a Full Stack developer.
 * 🌍  I'm based in Mexico City
 * ✉️  You can contact me at [alexisgmz12@gmail.com](mailto:alexisgmz12@gmail.com)
-* 🧠  I'm learning PHP
+* 🧠  I'm learning React Native and TypeScript
 * 🤝  I'm open to collaborating on any project

 ### Skills